-In vs. 23, Paul stated that he is presenting in writing what he had previously taught them orally: “that which also I [earlier] delivered to you…” The traditions being referred to here are not Catholic traditions which were developed later, because the church was just starting at this point.
+In vs. 23, Paul stated that he is presenting in writing what he had previously taught them orally: “the tradition … I handed on to you [earlier]…” The traditions being referred to here are not Catholic traditions which were developed later – because the church was just starting at this point.

 (b) 2 Thess.
-2:15 “Therefore, brethren, stand fast, and hold the traditions which we have been taught, whether by word or our epistle.”
+2:15 “Stand firm, then, brothers, and keep the traditions that we taught you, whether by word of mouth or by letter.”
+(NAB)

-Verse 5 says: “Remember ye not, that, when I was yet with you, I told you these things?”
-Paul was writing what he had previously taught them in person and he was telling them (and us) to hold to the faith, the gospel of Jesus Christ, which the Thessalonian believers were privileged to learn from him in person at that time of apostolic ministry and by his epistle to us.
+Paul was writing what he had previously taught them in person and he was telling them (and us) to hold to the faith – the gospel of Jesus Christ – which the Thessalonian believers were privileged to learn from him in person at that time of apostolic ministry and by his epistle to us.

 God laid down the principle of preserving His revelations by inscripturation for succeeding generations.
 He told Moses: “Write this for a memorial in a book and rehearse it in the ears of Joshua…” (Ex.
 17:14) “Moses then wrote down all the words of the Lord” (Ex.
 24:4) and this book was preserved in the Ark (Deut.
 31:26).